dotnet-foundation/website/README.md

 ## Build and test

-The basic steps to run or build the project:
+The basic steps to run or build the project are as follows:

 1. Use `dotnet run` from the root of the repository to generate the static site.
 1. After the build, check the `output` folder to review the generated HTML files.